catseye/The-Dossier/article/Apple II Games of Note.md

 To a kid like me at the time, that made it seem like an effing *mystery*.

+But Penny Arcade is also notable for being one of the few games I remember having a copyright date in the 1970's — the other being [Dart Room][].

 ### Sammy Lightfoot

 ![screenshot](https://static.catseye.tc/archive/www.mobygames.com/images%252Fshots%252Fl%252F88587-sammy-lightfoot-apple-ii-screenshot-using-the-trampoline.gif)